pingcap/talent-plan/rust/projects/project-1/project.md

 That's probably how you will be running the tests yourself as you work through the project, otherwise you will be distracted by the many failing tests that you have not yet fixed.

-## Aside: A note about test cases and reality

-During this course you will read the test cases a lot.
-The test cases tell you exactly what is expected of your code.
-If the text and the tests don't agree, the tests are right (file a bug!).
-This is true in the real world too.
-The test cases demonstrate what the software _actually_ does.
-They are reality.
-Get used to reading test cases.

-And, bonus &mdash; test cases are often the poorest-written code in any project, sloppy and undocumented.

 Note that, as of this writing, the test cases for the projects in this course are not organized in a way that makes it clear which test cases should complete